-Flood Insurance Rate Map (FIRM).
-The official map on which the Federal Insurance Administration has delineated both the areas of special flood hazards and the risk premium zones applicable to the community.
+Flood insurance map.
+The official map on which the Federal Insurance Administration has delineated the areas of special flood hazards and include the risk premium zones applicable to the community.
+Also known as "flood insurance rate map" or "FIRM."

 Flood Insurance Study.
 The official report by the Federal Insurance Administration that includes flood profiles, the Flood Boundary Floodway Map, and the water surface elevation of the base flood.